Electrical & Electronics — United Arab Emirates

 Certification Process

-1. Confirm product category and corresponding applicable standards; non-UAE local enterprises must appoint a local authorized representative
+Confirm product category and corresponding applicable standards, and non-UAE local enterprises need to appoint a local authorized representative;

-2. Prepare complete technical documents, including product circuit diagrams, BOM lists, Arabic instruction manuals, authorization letters, etc.
+Prepare complete technical documents, including product circuit diagrams, BOM lists, Arabic instruction manuals, letters of authorization, etc.;

-3. Select an ESMA-accredited laboratory to complete the corresponding project tests; unqualified products need to be rectified before re-submitting samples for testing
+Select an ESMA-accredited laboratory to complete the corresponding project tests; if the test fails, rectification is required before re-submitting samples for testing;

-4. Submit application materials and test reports through the ESMA official online system and pay the certification fee
+Submit application materials and test reports through the ESMA official online system and pay the certification fee;

-5. After passing the review, the ECAS certificate is obtained, certified products can be affixed with the conformity mark and launched on the market.
-The certificate shall accept annual supervision audit as required and be renewed upon expiration.
+After passing the review, obtain the ECAS certificate, and certified products can be affixed with the compliance mark for market launch.
+The certificate needs to accept annual supervision audit as required and be renewed upon expiration.